mitchellvanbijleveld/Minecraft-Server-Service/README.md

 ## To DO
 - Add support for macOS.
 - Add support for selecting the server version to be installed.
+Work in Progress.
+Basic support is there.
 - Add support for changing the amount of RAM assigned to the server.
+- Add support for updating the minecraft server